jdeppe-pivotal/go-redis-benchmark/README.md

 #### `smembers` benchmark test

 `smembers` pre-populates sets with members and then calls smembers on a random set for each iteration:

 - `-x int` Randomized value to select a given set to use for each operation
 - `-y int` Number of values to create in each set

+#### `srem` benchmark test

+`srem` pre-populates sets with members, calls srem on one member of a random set, and then adds the removed member back to the set using `sadd` for each iteration:

+- `-x int` Randomized value to select a given set to use for each operation
+- `-y int` Number of values to create in each set